bridgetowngamestudios/bridgetowngamestudios.github.io/about.md

 permalink: "/about/"
 ---

-Bridgetown Games makes games that will hopefully be released someday.
+Bridgetown Game Studios makes games that will hopefully be released someday.